 In short, similes turn ordinary sentences into memorable ones.

-Meaning: Extremely scared and vulnerable.
+Meaning: Extremely frightened

 2. Like a deer caught in headlights

-Meaning: Frozen with fear or shock.
+Meaning: Frozen with fear

 4. Like a leaf trembling in the wind